WebexCC-SA/LAB-2356/docs/lab3_scripted_bot_basic.md

 ## **Task 1.
 Import and Customize an Agent**

 In this task, we will import an agent that we have configured for you ahead of time.
+The full steps to configure a Scripted AI Agent would take more time than we have for this lab so we have simplified quite a bit.

 **Step 1.** Download the example agent and import into AI Agent Studio